 So, it is a good idea to make sure that your boiler has not failed because of a problem with the thermostat.
 The first thing you should do is make sure that the boiler is switched on and that it has working batteries, which are fully charged.

 Make sure that the temperature is turned up to the level that is needed.
-After this, if applicable, you should check the Wi-Fi connection in regards to your boiler thermostat.
+After this, if applicable, you should check the Wi-Fi connection in regard to your boiler thermostat.
 Take a look at the time settings as well.
 Make sure there are no unnoticed daily schedules, stand-by options, or vacation modes that have been set.

 In order to fix your thermostat, firstly, replace the batteries.
-After this, you should clear any settings and then restore it to manual operation.
+After this, you should clear any settings and then restore them to manual operation.
 If all else does not work, then you need to refer to the thermostat manual.

 When you will definitely need a professional…

 There are a number of different circumstances that are going to require a professional Gas Safe registered engineer.
 So, let’s take a look at these in further detail…